🤖 Summarize this article with AI:

 Test execution schedule

 For waterfall it is relatively easy since your whole test procedure takes place after the coding is done.
 You might consider what the testers are going to be doing during the development phase.
-For agile you have a bit more decisions to make, for example is there going to be a delay in testing?
+For agile you have a bit more decisions to make, for example, is there going to be a delay in testing?
 If so, how many sprints of a delay would you like to have.
 Testing in agile environments deserves a completely different article since this is truly a different software testing life cycle.

 Defect reporting and tracking

 There are multiple project management and ticketing systems available.
 BugBug enables integration with the most popular ones via Zapier.
 This will make life easy for the test manager, since the majority of communication will be automated and whenever a bug occurs, a ticket will be created, an e-mail sent or whatever you require.
+Document test results and generate test reports to inform stakeholders and support data-driven decisions.
+Automated tests are also important for increasing efficiency and reliability in the testing process.

 How to write a good test plan?